Adoption vs. Abortion – Which is Right for You?

 - About half of all unintended pregnancies are ended via abortion

 Some people consider abortion a “get-out-of-jail-free card” that has no lasting effects on the woman.
 The truth is that abortion is often a very emotional procedure.
 Following an abortion procedure, many women experience feelings of grief, loss, or guilt that take time to heal.
-In fact, it is often more difficult for a woman who chose abortion to move past these feelings and find closure.
-Conversely, a woman who chose adoption is able to see how happy her child is and the wonderful life she gave them.
+In fact, it is often more difficult for a woman who chooses abortion to move past these feelings and find closure.
+Conversely, a woman who chooses adoption, not abortion, is able to see how happy her child is and the wonderful life she gave them.

 Facts About Adoption